 Note: It is recommended to use advanced editor tools like Notepad++ or Bracket.

 Then open the config.txt by an advanced text editor, it is under the boot folder.
 Once opened uncomment the following lines: disable_overscan=1, hdmi_force_hotplug=1 and config_hdmi_boost=4.
-See the Editing Config.txt below to see how it looks like, we’ve highlighted the new changes.
+You can also add it on the bottom so it overwrites prior settings.

 Save the config.txt changes and insert your SD card back to the Raspberry Pi 3.
 Then turn on your Raspberry Pi 3 and it should now able to detect your Raspberry Pi from the monitor.